mcgov/asan_alignment_example/README.md

    ASan poisoning has alignment requirements, we must align padding such that the padding ends on a byte boundary in the shadow memory.

-   This requirement is a little clearer when you look at the shadow memory itself.
+   This requirement is a little more clear when you look at the shadow memory itself.

-   After compiling for x86 and size_t size is 4, the shadow memory that is generated for this example in main.cpp will look something like this:
+   After compiling for x86 where sizeif(size_t) is 4, the shadow memory that is generated for this example in main.cpp will look something like this:

 ```
    f7 f7 04 00 f7 00 04 00 00 f7
 ```

 Each bit in the shadow memory encodes the accesibility of a byte of actual memory.
 This example has :

     16 bytes of padding to start (f7 f7).
     4 bytes of accesible memory with 4 bytes of padding (04) 8 bytes of accessible memory (00)